JacekDuszenko/docs/docs/guides/syntax.md

 - `name` is a string that identifies the workflows.
 - `description` [OPTIONAL] is a string that can be used to provide more details about the workflow.
-- `always-run` [OPTIONAL] field is a boolean that specifies if the workflow should run regardless of whether the previous workflows ran or not.
-If `true` then the workflow will always run.
-If `false` then the workflow will run only if none of the previous workflows have run.
-By default, this field is `false`.
-For instance, if workflow B has a precedent workflow A and both have `always-run: false` then workflow B will run only if workflow A has not run.
-If workflow B has `always-run: true` then it will run regardless of whether workflow A has run or not.
 - `on` [OPTIONAL] field is a list of GitHub entity types that should trigger the workflow.
 By default, the value is `pull_request`.
 - `run` field specifies the action or the list of actions to be executed in the workflow:
     - `if` field specifies the condition that should be satisfied for the `then` field to run.
 The `if` field can be a reference to a rule by its name or an inline rule.